EdenComp/Workshop-React-TS/README.md

 <br/><br/>
 ## Bonus

-Congratulations, you now have a functionnal Kanban style app to keep you organized through all your futur projects!
+Congratulations, you now have a functionnal Kanban style app to keep yourself organized in all your future projects!

 You can still enhance it's behaviour, here are some examples: